anwaaralikhan/general-knowledge/human.md

-- The human ear can respond to minute pressure variations in the air if they are in the audible frequency range, roughly `20 Hz - 20 kHz`.

 1. The human ear can respond to minute pressure variations in the air if they are in the audible frequency range, roughly `20 Hz - 20 kHz`.

 2. What is the estimated no. of cells that the human body is composed of?